-Garlic Feta Dip ~ whipped ’til creamy, loaded with the bold flavors of garlic and feta, balanced with fresh lemon and dill, served up with warm, lightly toasted pita and veggies.
+Garlic Feta Dip ~ easy, creamy 10 minute Greek-inspired dip with the bold flavors of garlic and feta balanced with fresh lemon and dill.
+Serve with toasted pita and bright fresh vegetables.

 We vacation as a family in southwest Florida every year.
 My husband and I kick off the vacation and the kids join us a couple of weeks later.